act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-80f0bf.md

 #### Passed Example 3

-This `video` element autoplays and has a [instrument][] to pause, stop, or turn the audio volume off.
+This `video` element autoplays and has an [instrument][] to pause, stop, or turn the audio volume off.

 ```html
 <head>